← Blog

 The list above is Skolverket’s.
 The reading below is ours: a plain sense of why these particular adjustments tend to be the ones that matter for ADHD, autism, and dyslexia.

-- A topic explained in a different way, help understanding texts, adapted materials, and adapted software are the reading and processing supports.
-For a student with dyslexia, text-to-speech and adapted materials are not a shortcut, they are how the same knowledge goal is reached through a different door.
+• A topic explained in a different way, help understanding texts, adapted materials, and adapted software are the reading and processing supports.
+For a student with dyslexia, text-to-speech and adapted materials are not a shortcut, they are how the same knowledge goal is reached through a different door, and schools are required by law to provide them at no cost.

 The point of the list is that most of what a neurodivergent student needs is available today, at the teacher’s own discretion, with no paperwork gate in front of it.